DioxusLabs/docsite/docs-src/0.4/en/reference/hooks.md

 ## Rules of hooks

 The above example might seem a bit magic since Rust functions are typically not associated with state.
-Dioxus allows hooks to maintain state across renders through a reference to `ScopeState`, which is why you must pass `&cx` to them.
+Dioxus allows hooks to maintain state across renders through a hidden scope that is associated with the component.

 But how can Dioxus differentiate between multiple hooks in the same component?
 As you saw in the second example, both `use_signal` functions were called with the same parameters, so how come they can return different things when the counters are different?